lukutopro/animixplay/README.md

 ## 🚀 Getting Started

-Follow these steps to set up the blog locally:
+Follow these steps to set up the Animixplay blog locally:

 ```bash
 # Clone the repository